tempelaar-team/qclab-dev/docs/user_guide/algorithm.rst

 Algorithms
 ==========================

-Algorithms in QC Lab define the sequence of operations that evolve the system defined by the model object (see :ref:`Models <model>`) in time.
+Algorithms in QC Lab define the sequence of operations that evolve the system defined by the Model object (see :ref:`Models <model>`) in time.
 They are composed of three recipes which define initialization steps, update steps, and collect steps that together define the desired algorithm.
 Each recipe is a list of "tasks" (see :ref:`Tasks <task>`) which are executed in the order specified by the recipe list.
 Algorithms define the transient quantities of an algorithm in the State object, which is an instance of a dictionary.

 .. _algorithm_objects:
 Algorithm Objects
 -----------------------

 Algorithm objects in QC Lab are instances of the ``qclab.Algorithm`` class.
 Each Algorithm object is composed of three recipes: an initialization recipe ``algorithm.initialization_recipe``, an update recipe ``algorithm.update_recipe``, and a collect recipe ``algorithm.collect_recipe``.
-Like a model object, an Algorithm object has an instance of the Constants class ``algorithm.settings`` which contains the settings specific to the algorithm.
-Unlike the model object, algorithm objects do not have internal constants and so there is no initialization method as there is for model objects (see :ref:`Models <model>`).
+Like a Model object, an Algorithm object has an instance of the Constants class ``algorithm.settings`` which contains the settings specific to the algorithm.
+Unlike the Model object, Algorithm objects do not have internal constants and so there is no initialization method as there is for Model objects (see :ref:`Models <model>`).
 Instead, the settings of the Algorithm object are set directly by the user during or after instantiation of the Algorithm object.

 The empty Algorithm class is: